Thirteen Ghosts: Plot

 Kalina Oretzia, a spirit liberator attempting to free the ghosts, drives one of them away when it attacks Kathy and Arthur.
 Kathy disappears while Kalina is explaining her presence, and the four adults flee from the ghosts and take shelter in the library, where Arthur learns that Jean's ghost is one of those trapped in the house.
 Kalina tells them that the house is a machine which will be powered by the captive ghosts, allowing its users to see the past, present, and future.
-However, she says, a thirteenth ghost arising from a sacrifice motivated by pure love can act as a failsafe and shut the house down.
+However, she says, a thirteenth ghost arising from a sacrifice motivated by pure love can act as a fail-safe and shut the house down.
 Arthur realizes that he must become that ghost by dying to save the children.
 Armed with the spectral glasses, Arthur and Dennis enter the basement to find the children.
 Dennis barricades Arthur behind a glass panel for his protection and is beaten to death by a ghost.
 Cyrus enters the house apparently as a ghost, but he has faked his death and made Kalina his lover and a secret partner in his scheme.
 Kalina has lied to Arthur about the thirteenth ghost, which will activate the machine instead of shutting it down.
 When Kalina objects to putting the children in danger, Cyrus kills her and summons the ghosts to the main hall.
 Arthur witnesses the ghosts standing around a clockwork device of whirling metal rings, with Kathy and Bobby at the center.
 He prepares to throw himself into the rings to create the thirteenth ghost, but realizes that Cyrus is alive.
 The two men fight as Maggie regains consciousness and disrupts the summoning, freeing the ghosts from Cyrus' control and causing the machine to malfunction.
 The ghosts seize Cyrus and throw him into the rings, slicing him to pieces, and Dennis appears as a ghost to encourage Arthur to save his children.
 Arthur leaps over the rings and lands at the center to protect them as the machine tears itself apart.
-The house's walls shatter and the ghosts depart, with Jean giving her family one last smile before she disappears.
+The house's walls shatter, and the ghosts depart, with Jean giving her family one last smile before she disappears.
 As the family departs, Maggie angrily declares she is quitting as their nanny.

 Development

 James Gunn performed rewrites to the script, but was uncredited.
-There were some reshoots that were filmed during September 11, 2001.
+Some reshoots were filmed during September 11, 2001.

 Release

 Home media

 The film was released on VHS and DVD on April 2, 2002.
 The film initially debuted on the Blu-ray format on October 19, 2010, in a double feature with House of Wax (2005).
 A special collector's edition Blu-ray was released by Shout Factory under their Scream Factory label on July 28, 2020.
 This new release features brand new interviews with the cast and crew, plus a brand new audio commentary with director Steve Beck.